Skip to content

 certified legal transcript example

-Judges and courts will accept only certified transcripts for appeals or when reviewing a legal proceeding is necessary.
+Judges and courts will accept only certified transcripts for an appeal or when a review of a legal proceeding is necessary.
 Legal proceedings are sometimes extremely complicated.
 How a witness, defendant, or attorney says something is sometimes just as important as what they say.
-That’s why it’s imperative to retain a transcription company that guarantees the accuracy of their work.

 Certified legal transcripts can be obtained from a transcription company or a court reporting service.